mlibrary/about-publishing/src/content/features/open-access-publishing-in-asian-studies.md

         image_alt: Block yellow "M" to the left of navy text that reads "LSA Center for South Asian Studies University of Michigan"
       - type: image
-        image: /assets/cseas_logo_2c.jpg
-        image_alt: Block yellow "M" to the left of navy text that reads "LSA Center for Southeast Asian Studies University of Michigan"
-      - type: image
         image: /assets/ncks_logo.png
         caption: ""
         image_alt: Block yellow "M" to the left of navy text that reads "LSA NAM Center